 Research has shown over and over again the power of the foam roller, with 20-minutes of rolling post-workout decreasing muscle soreness and helping to limit power and strength loss in subsequent workouts.

 Don’t have or want a foam roller?
 A little hesitant to try out a vibrating foam roller?
 Aren’t into kneading yourself silly with a muscle roller stick?
-Get a lacrosse or tennis ball to massage out tight fascia and sore muscles.
+Get a lacrosse or massage ball to massage out tight fascia and sore muscles.

 They are particularly handy for those athletes who are on the road a lot, want to do some SMR while sitting up, or really need to dig into some tight spots.
 (I currently have one digging into my left scap as I write this.)